 Leaving your job for the unknowns of self-employment can be quite scary.
 But if you are adequately prepared and you resign gracefully, it should be a time of excitement rather than fear or negativity.

 Following these steps will allow you to quit your job so you can pursue the career you’ve been dreaming of.

 Have you recently quit your job?
-Or are you in the process of resigning?
 What are some other tips?